 You’ve chosen the camp, talked to the staff, read the menus, and shared emergency care plans.
-Now it’s time to talk to your camper.
+Now it’s time to speak with your camper.
 As fun as summer camp is, kids can get nervous about the new environments, new people, and new expectations.
 Especially kids going off to sleepaway camp for the first time.
 This is doubly true for kids with food allergies.
-However, having a conversation with your child can be really helpful.
+However, having a conversation with your child can be helpful.

-Organizing some phone calls with your child in advance is a great way to check up on them.
-Allow them space to talk about any concerns to the person they trust the most – you.
-At the end of the day, it’s their allergy, and it’s them who will have to live with it.
-By giving them some responsibility for it, you may be surprised by their confidence and maturity.
+Organizing phone calls with your child in advance is a great way to check up on them.
+Allow them space to talk about concerns to the person they trust the most – you.
+It’s their allergy, and they will have to live with it.
+You may be surprised by their confidence and maturity by giving them some responsibility for it.
 This will consequently provide them with vital skills for their adult years.